Shop by RoomBedroomBlackout Curtains

 Class II means direct skin contact is safe for adults, and applies to textiles like sheets and pillowcases.
 Class III and IV are still much safer for you than standard fabric processing— I really want to emphasize that! — and are reserved for items without direct skin contact, decorations, and home textiles you don't touch very often (like most curtains, for example).

-Why is GreenGuard GOLD important for blackout fabric?
+Why is GreenGuard GOLD certification important for non-toxic blackout fabric?

 While fabrics don't usually have big issues with off-gassing VOCs, blackout curtains are a little different for 2 main reasons.
 First, heat increases the rate of off-gassing, and fabric can get very hot when hung in a window, especially if you're using them to keep out hot, bright sun.
 Second, most blackout curtains are made with PVC or other coatings that release harmful VOCs — because it's hard to make natural fabric block light! — so this is an important distinction from the vast majority of the product group.